 Annual Tara Wealth Vase Puja

-If you wish to make dedications and sponsor the puja or if you wish to have Geshe-la reconsecrate your personal Tara Wealth Vase, please register these in advance – online registrations are now open.
+If you wish to make dedications and sponsor the puja or if you wish to have Geshe-la reconsecrate your personal Tara Wealth Vase, please register these in advance – online registrations will open approximately one month prior to the puja.
 If you wish to have your own Tara Wealth Vase re-consecrated, or wish to invite a Tara Wealth Vase to your home, please see more details below.
 If you are bringing your own Tara Wealth Vase for Reconsecration, please bring it to Dorje Chang Institute at least 15 minutes prior to the start of puja and then you can take it home with you after the puja.

 Reconsecrating Your Tara Wealth Vase